IskXCr/CS205-Project-2-Calculator/report.md

 The following features are implemented to illustrate the need:

+1. Robustness.
+Recover from wrong input.
+Restore internal states and release resources upon wrong input.

-1. Interactive direct calculation from expressions involving
+2. Interactive direct calculation from expressions involving

    a. *numbers in* ***arbitrary precision***